What Is Advanced Placement?

-Advanced Placement, commonly called AP, is a program created by the College Board® for high school students to help them earn college credit and placement.
-This program enables students to take entry-level college courses during high school and earn college credit by scoring well on AP exams given at the end of the courses.
-The AP program is recognized in the United States, Canada, and numerous other countries worldwide.
-The College Board defines AP as:
+Advanced Placement® (AP) is a program created by College Board® for high school students to help them earn college credit and placement.
+This program1 enables students to take entry-level college courses during high school and earn college credit by scoring well on AP exams given at the end of the courses.
+The AP program is recognized in the United States, Canada, and other countries worldwide.
+College Board defines AP as:

-“A program that offers students the chance to tackle college-level work while they're still in high school—whether they're learning online or in the classroom.
-And through taking AP Exams, students can earn college credit and placement.”
+“A program that offers students the chance to tackle college-level work while they're still in high school, whether they're learning online or in the classroom.
+Through taking AP exams, students can earn college credit and placement.”

-The program offers courses in various fields of study, like English, history and social sciences, and sciences.
-Students can pick courses of their choice and take AP classes to prepare for the AP exams.
-Based on the scores of their AP exams, students can earn course credits or advanced placement, or both, from colleges and universities that recognize the AP program.
+The program offers courses in various fields of study, such as English, History, Biology, Chemistry, Human Geography, and more.
+Students can choose courses and take AP classes to prepare for the AP exams.
+Based on their AP exam scores, students can earn course credits or advanced placement, or both, from colleges and universities that recognize the AP program.

 What Are AP Exams?

-AP exams are college-level exams administered by the College Board in May every year.
-A student can take this exam after finishing the AP course for the subject of their choice.
 AP courses are offered at most high schools; however, students can take AP exams even if they study on their own.
-Students can opt for online sources like UWorld College Prep to learn AP course content from the comfort of their homes.
-The College Board allows students to enroll in multiple AP courses and take multiple AP exams in the same academic year.
-Results for the AP exams usually come out in the month of July.
+College Board allows students to enroll in multiple AP courses and take multiple AP exams in the same academic year.
+Results for the AP exams usually come out in July.

 How Many AP Exams Are There?

-As of 2024, students can take the College Board AP exams for 38 courses.
-Each course is categorized under one of the following seven disciplines:
+As of 2025, students can take College Board AP exams for 40 courses2.
+Each course is categorized under 1 of the following 7 disciplines:

 - AP Capstone Diploma Program